 A signed certificate can be obtained from an issuing Certificate Authority by clicking the Create Certificate Request button.
 When the signed certificate is returned, click the Install signed certificate button to import the certificate.
-The properties of any certificates or certificate requests currently resident or installed in the camera can also be viewed by clicking the Properties... button.
+The properties of any certificate request currently resident in the camera or installed can also be viewed by clicking the Properties... button.
 The HTTPS Connection Policy must also be set in the drop-down lists to enable HTTPS in the camera.

-For more information, please refer to the online help .
+For more information, please refer to the online help 🕜 .